-Vivitrol is a brand-name prescription medications used to:
+Vivitrol is a brand-name prescription medication used to:

 - Treat alcohol dependence.
 For heavy drinkers and individuals battling with Alcohol Use Disorder, or AUD, Vivitrol may help to reduce drinking.

 - Prevent opioid dependence after opioid detoxification.
 Opioids are well-known prescription medications used to treat chronic pain.
-Opioids are also a highly addictive substance.
-Vivitrol is meant to help individuals avoid becoming dependent on opioids again after you’ve used them in the past.
+Opioids are also a highly addictive substances.
+Vivitrol is meant to help individuals avoid becoming dependent on opioids again after they’ve used them in the past.
 You must stop using opioids for at least seven to ten days before taking Vivitrol.

 Vivitrol is most effective when used with other evidence-based treatment programs, mental health counseling, and support groups.